Treatment for Panic Attacks

 Freud interpreted anxiety attacks as exacerbations of an underlying basic anxiety.

 The core symptom of “anxiety neurosis,” as Freud termed the condition, because “all its components can be grouped around the main symptom of anxiety,” is called “anxious expectation.”
-It is based on a “usually latent but constantly lurking anxiety,” which can suddenly “break into consciousness” and “trigger an anxiety attack.”
+It is based on “usually latent but constantly lurking anxiety,” which can suddenly “break into consciousness” and “trigger an anxiety attack.”
 This “consists either solely of the feeling of anxiety without any associated idea or with the immediate interpretation of impending death, ‘blow,’ or impending madness…”.

 Based on chronic anxiety… two groups of typical phobias develop… The first group includes the fear of snakes, thunderstorms, darkness, vermin… The other group contains agoraphobia…”.